bjack205/SolverLogging.jl/docs/src/examples.md

 usually a better idea to have your own local logger you can use, to avoid possible conflicts.

-!!! tip
-    You can extract the default logger by accessing it directly at `SolverLogger.DEFAULT_LOGGER`

 ```@example ex1; continue=true
 using SolverLogging
 logger = SolverLogging.Logger()